-Several large companies products will compete with Emitasol(R) in the delayed onset emesis market, including Zofran(R) (ondansetron hydrochlordide) by Glaxo-Wellcome, Kytril(R) (granisetron hydrochloride) by SmithKline Beecham and Reglan(R) (metoclopramide) by A.H.
+Several large companies compete with Emitasol(R) in the delayed onset emesis market, including Zofran(R) (ondansetron hydrochlordide) by Glaxo-Wellcome, Kytril(R) (granisetron hydrochloride) by SmithKline Beecham and Reglan(R) (metoclopramide) by A.H.
 Robins.
-These competitive products, however, are available in oral and intravenous delivery forms only.
+These competitive products, however, available in oral and intravenous delivery forms only.
 The competition to develop FDA-approved drugs for delayed onset emesis and diabetic gastroparesis is intense and no assurance can be given that the Company's product candidates will be developed into commercially successful products.

+A number of larger companies have both clinical competition as well as research competition to Cordox(TM) and Ceresine(TM) which both may be successful in treating ischemic disorders.
+Ischemic disorders include heart attack, stroke, surgery, trauma and various anemias such as sickle cell anemia.
 The Company is unaware of any competitors at this time to Ceresine(TM).
 The competition to market FDA-approved drugs to treat ischemic disorders is intense and no assurance can be given that the Company's product candidates will be commercially successful products.

 Most of the Company's competitors are larger than the Company and have substantially greater financial, marketing and technical resources.
 In addition, many of these competitors have substantially greater experience than the Company in developing, testing and obtaining FDA and other approvals of pharmaceuticals.
-Furthermore, if the Company commences commercial sales of the pharmaceuticals in its pipeline, it will also be competing with respect to manufacturing efficiency and marketing capabilities, areas in which it has limited experience.
-If any of the competitors develop new technologies that are superior to the Company's technologies, the ability of the Company to expand into the pharmaceutical markets may be materially and adversely affected.
+Furthermore, if the Company commences commercial sales of the pharmaceuticals in its pipeline, it will also be competing with respect to manufacturing efficiency and marketing capabilities, areas in which it has limited or no experience.
+If any of the competitors develop new technologies that are superior to the Company's technologies, the ability of the Company to expand into the pharmaceutical markets will be materially and adversely affected.